jinxuan0727/CTF4Rec/README.md

 # CTF4Rec
-Our code will be made public after the paper is received.
+Our code will be available after the paper is received.